 20. Employees Stock Option Scheme

-The Company has not granted any stock options during the year.
+The Company has not granted any stock options during the year under review.

 22. Investor Service Centre

-The members are requested to refer to general shareholders' information given inCorporate Governance Report appended hereto.
+The members are requested to refer to general shareholders' information given inCorporate Governance Report attached hereto.